 Access to supermarkets has been linked to healthier diets with more vegetables and fruits, and lower rates of obesity.
-Studies have shown that many low-income communities can be described as “food deserts.”
-They tend to have fewer supermarkets that carry healthy, affordable, high-quality foods.
+Studies have shown that many low-income communities tend to have poor access to healthy, affordable, high-quality foods.
 Limited access to supermarkets often results in people shopping for food at nearby convenience stores, where healthy food options are fewer, of lower quality, and cost more.
 Even in neighborhoods with supermarkets, low-income residents may buy cheaper, higher-calorie foods to save money.
 People with low incomes tend to eat more low-cost foods, which often have less nutritional value.

 If you live or work near a low-income area, you can help by:

-In schools – Many schools don’t require health and physical education classes and many have cut recess to spend more time in the classroom.
+In schools – Many schools don’t require health and physical education (PE) classes, and many have cut recess to spend more time in the classroom.
 Talk to the school board about:

 You and other concerned parents can take the lead by:

-Find more information about community nutrition and exercise programs in our section called ACS Programs to Help You Stay Well or by calling your American Cancer Society at 1-800-227-2345.
+Find more information about community nutrition and exercise programs by calling your American Cancer Society at 1-800-227-2345.

 The American Cancer Society medical and editorial content team